 Bonus: Hawkins Cheezies

 The word “Cheezie” in Canada encompasses pretty much all Cheese snacks in Canada; however, the folks at Hawkins were the ones who started it all.
-These crunchy, aged cheddar snacks not only taste good by the handful, but the Cheezie residue left on your fingers is where you really make your mom proud.
+These Canadian Snacks are crunchy, aged cheddar salty chips not only taste good by the handful, but the Cheezie residue left on your fingers is where you really make your mom proud.
 You can’t help but scrape it off with your teeth and angrily wish you had more!